-The main building itself combines brushed concrete exteriors, with wooden facades and narrow internal stairways, whilst up on top, a modern Thai motif, also of concrete, spirals out at regular junctures from the slated roof.
-Like its sister resort, Awa, the eye-catching design is integral to the luxury and what gives The Dewa, together with its location and service, that feeling of staying somewhere special.
+The main building itself combines brushed concrete exteriors, with wooden facades and narrow internal stairways.
+Up on top, a modern Thai motif, also of concrete, spirals out at regular junctures from the slated roof.
+Like its sister resort, Awa, the eye-catching design is integral to the luxury – it gives The Dewa, together with its location and service, that feeling of staying somewhere special.

 Inside the a/c ensuite rooms, the brushed concrete style is carried through onto the floors and walls, with darker furniture and fittings serving as a contrast.
 They feel cool but very comfortable.
 WiFi, safe, fridge, TV and balcony are needless to say all included.

 Nearer to the front of the resort, the Villas are built in the round, either upper or lower storey.
 They are styled in that brushed concrete again but this time, the exteriors are also partially bedecked in thatch.
 The seriously decadent, Grand Villas, are standalone, with jacuzzis and a beach view.

 Dining at Dewa